vgsantoniazzi/focuzo/README.md

 When single test fail, it makes a call for notifier ip with color red: `http://192.168.0.10/red` representing that failed.

-When test finish without fail, it makes a call for notifier ip with color green: `http://192.168.0.10/green` representing that everything is OK.
+When test suit finish without fail, it makes a call for notifier ip with color green: `http://192.168.0.10/green` representing that everything is OK.

 ## Contributing